SurabhiSarkar1/Schnorr-Blind-IBI-/README.md

 **Installation Dependencies/Libraries:**
 - python 3.x
 - Libraries/Imports:
 Flask: lightweight web framework for Python used to create web applications.
-Also the main class to create a Flask application.
+Also the main class to create a Flask application.<br>
-request: to provide access to the data sent with the HTTP request.
+request: to provide access to the data sent with the HTTP request.<br>
-jsonify: to Convert Python dictionaries or lists into JSON format for HTTP responses.
+jsonify: to Convert Python dictionaries or lists into JSON format for HTTP responses.<br>
-cryptography: main library to be used to import cryptographic modules.
+cryptography: main library to be used to import cryptographic modules.<br>
-Diffie-Hellman (DH) cryptographic primitives: The dh module provides methods to generate DH key pairs and perform the key exchange process. default cryptographic backend: to perform cryptographic operations like key generation and signature verification.
+Diffie-Hellman (DH) cryptographic primitives: The dh module provides methods to generate DH key pairs and perform the key exchange process.<br>
+default cryptographic backend: to perform cryptographic operations like key generation and signature verification.<br>
-random: to generate random numbers.
+random: to generate random numbers.<br>
-hashlib: for secure hashing algorithms like SHA-256 or MD5.
+hashlib: for secure hashing algorithms like SHA-256 or MD5.<br>
-time: for measuring execution time or introducing delays/calculation of run times for each phases.
+time: for measuring execution time or introducing delays/calculation of run times for each phases.<br>
-tracemalloc: to track memory allocations and performance optimization.
+tracemalloc: to track memory allocations and performance optimization.<br>

 ### How to run the scheme: